 Where You Choose To Live Is Super Important

 This wasn’t done on purpose by any means.
-Ms. FP just happens to own a house in this neighborhood, so that’s just where we live.
-But we plan to live in this neighborhood for at least some time, even when Ms. FP starts her own practice and our household income goes way up.
+My wife just happened to own a house in this neighborhood, so that’s just where we live.
+But we plan to live in this neighborhood for a while, even when my wife starts her own practice and our household income goes way up.
 We may move in the future, but for now, it feels good to be doing fine, living in a perfectly modest neighborhood, and not feel the need to keep up with anyone else.

 Be the big fish in the small pond when it comes to your neighborhood choice.
 Wealth is relative, right?
 You’ll feel much wealthier when you’re not surrounding yourself with wealthy people.